criscanales/criscanales/README.md

 I love music and photography.

 ## 🎓 Education:
-I'm currently pursuing a Bachelor's degree in Computer Programming at the University of Central Florida (UCF) and will be graduating in 2026.
+I'm currently pursuing a Bachelor's degree in Computer Science at the University of Central Florida (UCF) and will be graduating in 2026.
 Through my studies, I've become proficient in Java and C++, and I'm continuously expanding my knowledge in various other programming languages and technologies.